ciscoheat/dcisniffer/README.md

 ### Role field access

 RoleMethods must be declared `protected` to allow access outside their corresponding Role.
-Contract fields should only be accessed from the Role's own RoleMethods however.
-This enables the ability to trace the flow of cooperation between Roles, instead of any Role being able to call another Role's underlying object at all times.
+Roles should only be accessed within its own RoleMethods however.
+This enables the ability to trace the flow of cooperation between Roles, instead of any Role being able to call another Roles' underlying object at all times.
 It's a helpful separation between the local reasoning of how Roles interact locally with their object, and how Roles interact with each other.
 A goal with DCI is readability, and this helps reading and understanding the use-case-level logic of a Context.

-### Adding a constructor
+### Adding a constructor - Role binding

 ```php
 final class MoneyTransfer {